jeffdetmer/jmd-scripts/README.md

 ## Inspiration

-This is inspired by `react-scripts` and heavily borrows code from `kcd-scripts`.
+This is inspired by `react-scripts`.

 ## Other Solutions

-I'm not aware of any, if you are please [make a pull request][prs] and add it here!
+If you are aware of any please [make a pull request][prs] and add it here!
 Again, this is a very specific-to-me solution.

+- [Rollpkg](https://github.com/rafgraph/rollpkg) - convention over config build
+  tool to create packages with TypeScript and Rollup.

 ## Issues